Disc brake: Early experiments

-The American Crosley Hot Shot had four-wheel disc brakes in 1949 and 1950.
+The American Crosley "Hot Shot" had four-wheel disc brakes in 1949 and 1950.
 However, these quickly proved troublesome and were removed.
-Crosley returned to drum brakes, and drum brake conversions for Hot Shots were popular.
+Crosley returned to drum brakes and conversions to drums for Hot Shots were popular.
 Lack of sufficient research caused reliability problems, such as sticking and corrosion, especially in regions using salt on winter roads.
 Crosley four-wheel disc brakes made the cars, and Crosley-based specials, popular in SCCA H-Production and H-modified racing in the 1950s.
 The Crosley disc was a Goodyear-Hawley design, a modern caliper "spot" type with a modern disc, derived from a design from aircraft applications.

 Chrysler developed a unique braking system, offered from 1949 until 1953.
 Instead of the disc with caliper squeezing on it, this system used twin expanding discs that rubbed against the inner surface of a cast-iron brake drum, which doubled as the brake housing.
 The discs spread apart to create friction against the inner drum surface through the action of standard wheel cylinders.
 Because of the expense, the brakes were only standard on the Chrysler Crown and the Town and Country Newport in 1950.
 They were optional, however, on other Chryslers, priced around $400, at a time when an entire Crosley Hot Shot retailed for $935.
 This four-wheel disc brake system was built by Auto Specialties Manufacturing Company (Ausco) of St. Joseph, Michigan, under patents of inventor H.L.
 Lambert, and was first tested on a 1939 Plymouth.
 Chrysler discs were "self-energizing," in that some of the braking energy itself contributed to the braking effort.
 This was accomplished by small balls set into oval holes leading to the braking surface.
 When the disc made initial contact with the friction surface, the balls would be forced up the holes forcing the discs further apart and augmenting the braking energy.
-This made for lighter braking pressure than with calipers, avoided brake fade, promoted cooler running, and provided one-third more friction surface than standard Chrysler twelve-inch drums.
-Today's owners consider the Ausco-Lambert very reliable and powerful, but admit its grabbiness and sensitivity.
+This made for lighter braking pressure than with calipers, avoided brake fade, promoted cooler running, and provided one-third more friction surface than standard Chrysler 12 in drums.
+The Ausco-Lambert is considered reliable and powerful, but exhibits "grabbiness and sensitivity".

-In 1953, 50 aluminum-bodied Austin-Healey 100S (Sebring) models, built primarily for racing, were the first European cars sold to the public to have disc brakes, fitted to all four wheels.
+In 1953, fifty aluminum-bodied Austin-Healey 100S (Sebring) models, built primarily for racing, were the first European cars sold to the public to have disc brakes, fitted to all four wheels.